Infant food safety: Solid foods

 Infants are introduced to solid foods at different ages.
 Breast milk alone is sufficient to support optimal growth and development for approximately the first six months after birth.
-For very young infants water, juice, and other foods are generally unnecessary.
+For very young infants, water, juice, and other foods are generally unnecessary.
 Even when babies enjoy discovering new tastes and textures, solid foods should not replace breastfeeding, but merely complement breast milk as the infant's main source of nutrients throughout the first year.
 Beyond one year, as the variety and volume of solid foods gradually increase, breast milk remains an ideal addition to the child's diet.
 Parents and caregivers can reduce choking hazards in a child's environment.
 Special attention should be given to food and nonfood items (e.g., candy, nuts, and coins) commonly involved in choking.
 Younger children are particularly at risk because of their tendency to place objects in their mouths, poor chewing ability, and narrow airways compared with those of older children.
 Recommendations are available to guide parents and caregivers about the types of food items that are inappropriate for children aged less than four years.
-Removal of nonfood choking hazards also is important for infants and children aged less than five years because approximately one third of all choking episodes involve nonfood items.
+Removal of nonfood choking hazards is also important for infants and children aged less than five years because approximately one-third of all choking episodes involve nonfood items.

 Microwaving of solid foods

-When baby food is microwaved in a jar it often heats unevenly.
-The hottest places are in the center of the foods.
+When baby food is microwaved in a jar, it often heats unevenly.
+The hottest places are in the center of the food.
 The coolest places are next to the glass sides, which could lead you to believe that the food is not too hot.
 Safe practices for microwaving food for infants are: